rishabh7823/VSDSquadron-Research--By-Rishabh/README.md

 ### OBJECTIVE

-to understand and document the provided Verilog code, create the necessary PCF file, and integrate the design with the VSDSquadron FPGA Mini board using the provided [datasheet](https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf). (install tools as explained in datasheet)
+To understand and document the provided Verilog code, create the necessary PCF file, and integrate the design with the VSDSquadron FPGA Mini board using the provided [datasheet](https://www.vlsisystemdesign.com/wp-content/uploads/2025/01/VSDSquadronFMDatasheet.pdf). (install tools as explained in datasheet)

 ### CONTANT